IIIF/api/source/extension/georef/index.md

 ### 1.1 Objectives and Scope

-This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferening.
+This document will supply vocabulary and a linked data 1.1 context allowing for a JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API to support georeferencing.

 We will adopt the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) for its linked data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.

 ### 1.2 Motivating Use Cases

-A georeference extension for IIIF resources will enable the following use cases:
+A georeferencing extension for IIIF resources will enable the following use cases:

 - Overlay IIIF image resources on a geographic map by rotating and stretching it.
 This transforming an image to make it fit on a map is also called _warping_.
 - Stitching multiple images of map sheets together to form a single map.
 - Georeference data can also be used to compute the exact geospatial area depicted on an image.
 This will enable geospatial indexing of IIIF resources and enabling them to be found by geospatial search engines.
-- A georeferenced IIIF resource can be converted to a variaty of GIS formats, like GeoTIFF, GeoJSON and XYZ map tiles.
+- A georeferenced IIIF resource can be converted to a variety of GIS formats, like GeoTIFF, GeoJSON and XYZ map tiles.

 Situations which are not in scope include: